tide-foundation/tidecloakspaces/README.md

 ![how to makepublic](image/README/tidecloak_howto_makepublic.gif)

-**b) Your Next.js appd secured by Tidecloak is now ready for you to take for a spin**
+**b) Your Next.js app secured by Tidecloak is now ready for you to take for a spin**

 The Preview opens automatically, otherwise check the **Ports tab** in Codespaces for the **Forwarded addess** in the format of _https://${CODESPACE_NAME}-3000.app.github.dev_.